TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 ### Controller and Shutdown System

 Inputs to BMS: Status of shutdown system via CAN communication, digital signal.
-If any part of the shutdown system in fault status, the BMS commands disconnect until fault is corrected.  <br/>
+If any part of the shutdown system in fault status, the BMS commands disconnect until fault is corrected and BMS is manually reset.  <br/>
 Output from BMS: CAN communication, digital signals.
 Continuous accumulator system status report. <br/>